ZerdBG3/RAW/Features.md

 * Hex and Hunter's Query correctly deals bonus damage on offhand attacks
 * Produce Flame scales with Wisdom for Druids
 * Goodberry provides 10 berries, each healing 1 HP (and full stomach, if using DnDon't Starve)

+## Hit Dice
+* Short resting puts the characters in a standby mode and provides them with 2 new spells
+  - Regain Hit Points: spend 1 Hit Die to recover its value plus the character's Constitution Modifier
+  - End Short Rest: Ends the short rest standby mode
+* Long resting recharges half the character's level worth of Hit Dice (rounded up)

 ## Global changes
 * Removes weapon abilities (like Cleave, Smash and Pin Down)